msamprovalaki/msamprovalaki.github.io/index.md

 My name is Marina and I am currently pursuing my MSc in Computer Science under the supervision of [Prof. Ion Androutsopoulos](https://www2.aueb.gr/users/ion/).
 My research centers on Multimodal Large Language Models and their applications in the biomedical field, particularly in Diagnostic Captioning.
 I am especially interested in Natural Language Processing, Computer Vision, and Generative AI.

-Additionally, I am an active member of the [Natural Language Processing Group](http://nlp.cs.aueb.gr/) at AUEB, where we engage in research on NLP and Machine Learning.
+Additionally, I am an active member of the [Natural Language Processing Group](http://nlp.cs.aueb.gr/) at AUEB, where we engage in research on NLP and Machine Learning, with a focus on the biomedical domain as well as other areas.

 ## Research Interests